 - Caring for Bethlehem, Inc.: Bethlehem Food Bank- $1,000 to cover the cost of food distributed to Bethlehem families with increased need during COVID-19.

-- Community Culinary School of Northwestern CT: Food Bank and Senior Meals -$4,200 to support the cost of increased food distribution, purchasing paper goods, personal protective equipment and increased staff time for meal prep and delivery for New Milford Seniors and Food Bank participants.
+- Community Culinary School of Northwestern CT: Food Bank and Senior Meals – two grants totaling $14,200 to support the cost of increased food distribution, purchasing paper goods, personal protective equipment and increased staff time for meal prep and delivery for New Milford Seniors and Food Bank participants.

 - Community Services Council of Woodbury: Woodbury Food Bank- Emergency Food- $4,000 to purchase food and household products for distribution to Woodbury families and individuals in need and to support the additional cost of personal protective equipment for food bank staff and volunteers.

 - Connecticut Food Bank, Inc.: Supporting the Emergency Food Assistance Network– $10,000 to support additional food and supplies distribution to towns in the Foundation and United Way’s region, as well as staff time during COVID-19.

 - Connecticut Partnership for Children, Inc.: Food and Basic Needs Distribution to Families– two grants totaling $9,728 to support food delivery for Naugatuck families sheltering in place and to purchase food for school and community-based food pantries.

 - Greater Waterbury Interfaith Ministries: Soup Kitchen and Emergency Food Pantry– two grants totaling $15,000 to support the costs of increased staff time, food and supplies to operate the soup kitchen and food pantry.

 - Mental Health Connecticut: Independence Center Meal Delivery Program– $14,000 to cover the cost to provide meals and household supplies to participants of the Waterbury Independence Center, which provides services to adults with mental health conditions.